-02Ditch Your Landline
+Ditch Your Landline

 Traditional telephone lines can be an expensive and sometimes unnecessary business cost.
-Small business owners who opt to use cell phones, VoIP and virtual phone lines instead of a traditional landline can reduce their business costs.
+Small business owners who opt to use cell phones, VoIP, and virtual phone lines instead of a traditional landline can reduce their business costs.

 The cost of paper, ink, mailing supplies, and postage may seem minimal at times, but it can add up to a large business expense.
-Going paperless by not printing unless absolutely necessary, transitioning to a digital invoice and bill payment system, and filing all important paperwork on your computer instead of a file cabinet can help you reduce some of the most common recurring business costs.
+Going paperless by not printing unless necessary, transitioning to a digital invoice and bill payment system, and filing all important paperwork on your computer instead of a file cabinet can help you reduce some of the most common recurring business costs.

-04Start Marketing Your Business Online
+Start Marketing Your Business Online

-If you have yet to jump on the Internet marketing bandwagon, you are missing the potential of fast-paced, high-result, low-cost marketing.
+If you have yet to jump on the internet marketing bandwagon, you are missing the potential of fast-paced, high-result, low-cost marketing.
 You can start with a business blog, social media marketing, or other online advertising and have the potential to see a relatively quick response with very minimal business costs.

 Reduce Credit Card Debt

 You may be able to reduce your immediate business costs by charging business expenses to your business credit card, but with interest rates and possible fees, this is not an effective way to reduce your business costs long term.
 Reducing your credit card debt is not a quick and easy way to reduce your business costs, but it's a smart way to make your business more financially healthy over the long term.

 Create and Stick to a Business Budget

 Budgeting goes hand-in-hand with reduced business costs because it's impossible to make smart financial decisions without a clear idea of the money you have coming in and going out of your business every month.
 A business budget that you use daily can become a powerful tool for reducing your business costs effectively.

-07Explore an Alternative Place of Business
+Explore an Alternative Place of Business

-The expenses that come with having a physical place of business can be immense, and in many cases, this is unavoidable.
+The expenses that come with having a physical place of business can be immense, and, in many cases, this is unavoidable.
 If you are in a situation that can change, however, you may be able to reduce your business costs dramatically by downsizing your retail location, exploring a co-working arrangement, or even converting your business to a home-based business and having employees telecommute.

 Cut Back on Software

 How many applications do you use every day?
 There are probably a few applications you have on your computer right now that you have never used or very rarely use.
 You can reduce your business costs by only purchasing the software you really need and avoiding the cost of purchasing other apps, plus any upgrade fees necessary to keep the software current.
 Open-source software alternatives to brand name applications are also an effective way to reduce your business costs.

 Buy Refurbished Equipment

-Buying brand new, retail-priced equipment is a big business cost.
+Buying brand new retail-priced equipment is a big business cost.
 You can reduce the expense by buying refurbished furniture and equipment that is often as good as the brand new variety but offered by manufacturers at a discounted price.

-10Look Into Bartering
+Look Into Bartering